madhav-madhusoodanan/blockchain/classes/guide.md

+# Guide
 Start with user.js
-Its the foundation of all code
+Its is where all the classes' code come together

 Then move to transaction.js
 its the medium of communication between users